-\$ avcli -H localhost -u admin -p password vm-snapshot-createdisable vm-snapshot-delete avcli vm-snapshot-delete snapshot...
+\$ avcli -H localhost -u admin -p password vm-snapshot-createdisable vm-snapshot-create-enable vm-snapshot-delete avcli vm-snapshot-delete snapshot...

 The vm-snapshot-create-enable command enables the system's ability to create snapshots.
 By default, the system's ability to create snapshots is enabled.
 Only users with the role Administrator (the group admin) can execute this command.
 Users with the role Platform Admin (the group platform_admin) or Read Only (the group read-only) cannot execute this command.